spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1-2,64-65

-Notice Spack concretized the specs before installing them and their dependencies.
+Notice that Spack concretized the specs before installing them and their dependencies.
 It also updated the environment's view.
 Since we already installed all these packages outside of the environment, their links were simply added to it.